GetStream/Winds/README.md

 ### Building Your Own Native Client

 To make the build process easier, we chose to go with the popular tool [Nativefier](https://github.com/jiahaog/nativefier), a command line tool that allows you to easily create a desktop application for any web site with succinct and minimal configuration.
-Apps are wrapped by Electron in an OS executable (.app, .exe, etc.) for use on Windows, OSX and Linux.
+Apps are wrapped by Electron in an OS executable (.app, .exe, etc.) for use on Windows, macOS and Linux.

 To start, you'll need to install the Nativefier module from NPM in your terminal: